ignitry/thai-tambons/README-en.md

 Data of political area in Thailand
 ================================

 Contain name and relations of 77 changwats, 926 amphoes and 7364 tambons.
+Also with zipcode data from [jquery.THailand.js](https://github.com/earthchie/jquery.Thailand.js)

 Data types
 --------------